+170.110.
+Respond favourably to requests to visit by the special procedures and extend to them an open invitation (France);

 170.111.
-Respond favourably to requests to visit by the special procedures and extend to them an open invitation (France);
+Invite as soon as possible the Special Rapporteur on torture and other cruel, inhuman or degrading treatment or punishment (Spain);

 170.112.
-Invite as soon as possible the Special Rapporteur on torture (Spain);
+Materialize the prearranged visit with the Special Rapporteur on the question of Torture (Mexico);

 170.113.
-Materialize the prearranged visit with the Special Rapporteur against Torture (Mexico);
+Accept the request for a country visit made in 2011 by the Special Rapporteur on the rights to freedom of peaceful assembly and of association (Chile);

 170.114.
-Accept the request for a country visit made in 2011 by the Special Rapporteur on the rights to freedom of peaceful assembly and of association (Chile);
+Continue its efforts to ensure full equality for all its citizens (South Africa);

 170.115.
-Continue its efforts to ensure full equality for all its citizens (South Africa);
+Continue deploying its best efforts for the eradication of stereotypes, prejudices and negative attitudes of patriarchal, racial and gender-based nature (Peru);

 170.116.
-Continue deploying its best efforts for the eradication of stereotypes, prejudices and negative attitudes of patriarchal, racial and gender-based nature (Peru);
+Continue to implement measures (Turkey) / to eliminate (Viet Nam) gender stereotypes in the national idiosyncrasy (Turkey, Viet Nam);

 170.117.
-Continue to implement measures (Turkey) / to eliminate (Vietnam) gender stereotypes in the national idiosyncrasy (Turkey, Viet-Nam);
+Take measures in order to reduce gender stereotypes regarding the roles and the responsibilities of women in the family and in the society (Armenia);

 170.118.
-Take measures in order to reduce gender stereotypes regarding the roles and the responsibilities of women in the family and in the society (Armenia);
+Intensify awareness campaigns to combat gender stereotypes (Brazil);

 170.119.
-Intensify awareness campaigns to combat gender stereotypes (Brazil);
+Continue its efforts to combat prejudice and negative racial stereotyping (Argentina);

 170.120.
-Continue its efforts to combat prejudice and negative racial stereotyping (Argentina);
+Continue to enhance women's rights and intensify awareness campaigns to combat stereotypes against women (Ghana);

 170.121.
-Continue to enhance women's rights and intensify awareness campaigns to combat stereotypes against women (Ghana);
+Continue promoting (Turkey) / applying (Nicaragua) a gender perspective (Turkey) in its national policies (Nicaragua);

 170.122.
-Continue promoting (Turkey) / applying (Nicaragua) a gender perspective (Turkey) in its national policies (Nicaragua);
+Continue to maintain its significant achievements in the empowerment of women (Nigeria);

 170.123.
-Continue to maintain its significant achievements in the empowerment of women (Nigeria);
+Continue to improve its policies to protect and promote the rights of women and their empowerment (Bangladesh);

 170.124.
-Continue to improve its policies to protect and promote the rights of women and their empowerment (Bangladesh 3);
+Continue its efforts to promote equality between women and men (Panama);

 170.125.
-Continue its efforts to promote equality between women and men (Panama);
+Continue to promote gender equality to ensure a level playing field for all women in all wards of the society (Singapore);

 170.126.
-Continue to promote gender equality to ensure a level-playing field for all women in all wards of the society (Singapore);
+Increase efforts on gender equality (El Salvador);

 170.127.
-Increase efforts on gender equality (El Salvador);
+Deepen studies on gender perspective and prevent against any kind of discrimination in the media (Myanmar);

 170.128.
-Deepen studies on gender perspective and prevent against any kind of discrimination in the media (Myanmar);
+Continue working to achieve a greater women's leadership in agricultural cooperatives (Myanmar, Viet Nam);

 170.129.
-Continue working to achieve a greater women's leadership in agricultural cooperatives (Myanmar, Viet-Nam);
+Add more content on gender equality and human rights to master's degree and courses of officials and law enforcement officers (Pakistan);

 170.130.
-Add more content on gender equality and human rights to master's degree and courses of officials and law enforcement officers (Pakistan);
+Continue the existing strengthening of the legal and institutional framework to combat racial discrimination and prejudice (South Africa);

 170.131.
-Continue the existing strengthening of the legal and institutional framework to combat racial discrimination and prejudice (South Africa);
+Continue to promote the social inclusion and rights of its LGBT community and that the country's experience in this regard is actively shared with countries in the region and globally (Norway);

 170.132.
-Continue to promote the social inclusion and rights of its LGBT community and that the country's experience in this regard is actively shared with countries in the region and globally (Norway);
+Strengthen publicity and awareness campaigns aimed at increasing knowledge among the population about the rights of LGBT people (South Africa);

 170.133.
-Strengthen publicity and awareness campaigns aimed at increasing knowledge among the population about the rights of LGBT people (South Africa);
+Further expand the opportunities for dialogue on sexual orientation and gender identity (Brazil);

 170.134.
-Further expand the opportunities for dialogue on sexual orientation and gender identity (Brazil);
+Promote efforts (Argentina) / Consider abolishing (Honduras)/ abolish the death penalty (France, Switzerland) for all crimes (Switzerland);

 170.135.
-Promote efforts (Argentina);)/Consider abolishing (Honduras 3)/abolish the death penalty (France, Switzerland) for all crimes (Switzerland);
+Remove the death penalty from its criminal statutes and ratify the Second Optional Protocol to the ICCPR (Australia)

 170.136.
-Remove the death penalty from its criminal statutes and ratify the Second Optional Protocol to the ICCPR (Australia)
+Consider the adoption of a de jure moratorium on executions, as a first step towards the abolition of the death penalty (Belgium);

 170.137.
-Consider the adoption of a de jure moratorium on executions, as a first step towards the abolition of the death penalty (Belgium);
+Maintain the moratorium on executions and consider moving towards abolition of death penalty (Italy);

 170.138.
-Maintain the moratorium on executions and consider moving towards abolition of death penalty (Italy);

-170.139.
 Allow for independent investigations into the circumstances surrounding the deaths of Oswaldo Paya and Harold Cepero (United States of America); Carry out an independent investigation of the car accident of Oswaldo Payá (Czech Republic);